What is the Elephant Ear Plant (Alocasia Brisbaneensis)?

 Temperature and Humidity

-The Elephant Ear plant thrives in warm temperatures, ideally between 18°C to 27°C. It’s not frost-tolerant, so it’s crucial to bring the plant indoors during winter if you’re growing it outside.
-This plant also appreciates high humidity—consider using a humidity tray or misting the leaves if you live in a dry climate.
+The Elephant Ear plant thrives in warm temperatures between 18°C and 27°C. It’s not frost-tolerant, so bring it indoors during the winter if you plan to grow it outside.
+It also prefers high humidity, so consider using a humidity tray or misting the leaves in dry climates.

-Trim any yellowing or damaged leaves regularly to encourage healthy growth.
-As the plant matures, it may also develop dead stems and leaves at the base, which can be removed to maintain its appearance.
+Regularly trim yellowing or damaged leaves to promote healthy growth.
+Remove dead stems and leaves at the base as the plant matures to maintain its tidy appearance.

 Pest Infestation

-While the Elephant Ear plant is relatively pest-resistant, it can occasionally suffer from pests like spider mites and aphids.
+While the Elephant Ear plant is relatively pest-resistant, it can occasionally be affected by pests such as spider mites and aphids.
 To control these pests, you can spray the plant with insecticidal soap or wipe the leaves with a damp cloth.

 Leaf Yellowing